mia-platform/documentation/docs/development_suite/set-up-infrastructure/env-var.md

 # Environment Variables

-An environment variable is a variable whose value is set outside the program, typically through functionality built into the operating system or microservice.
+An environment variable is a variable whose value is set outside the program, typically through a functionality built into the operating system or microservice.
 An environment variable is made up of a name/value pair, and any number may be created and available for reference at a point in time.

 Environment variables are excellent for decoupling application configurations.
 Typically, our applications require many variables to be set in order for them to work.
 By relying on external configurations, your app can easily be deployed on different environments.
 These changes are independent of code changes, so they do not require your application to be rebuilt to change.